11 Ways to Build Self-Care Practices Into Your Daily Life

 - Increase energy and happiness

-Living in a cluttered environment can drain our energy and make even simple tasks feel overwhelming.
-It can contribute to feelings of stress or even depression.
+Living in a cluttered space can drain your energy and make even simple tasks feel overwhelming.
+It can also contribute to stress or even feelings of depression.

-A big reason we struggle with clutter is the emotional attachment we develop to our possessions.
-We often hold onto things for sentimental reasons or because we think we might need them in the future.
+A big reason we struggle with clutter is the emotional attachment we develop to our stuff.
+We often hold onto things because of sentiment or the thought that we might need them one day.

-While it’s completely normal to feel attached to certain items, it’s important to take a step back and evaluate whether they still serve a purpose in your life.
+It’s totally normal to feel attached to certain items, but sometimes it’s worth stepping back and asking if they still serve a purpose in your life.

-Letting go of things that no longer contribute to your well-being can be incredibly freeing—and you might find that you don’t even miss them.
+Letting go of things that no longer contribute to your well-being can feel incredibly freeing—and you might even realize you don’t miss them at all.

 Final Thoughts